-Provisioned throughput is dependent on the primary key selection, and the workload patterns on individual items.
-When storing data, DynamoDB divides a table's items into multiple partitions, and distributes the data primarily based on the hash key element.
+When it stores data, DynamoDB divides a table's items into multiple partitions, and distributes the data primarily based upon the hash key element.
 The provisioned throughput associated with a table is also divided evenly among the partitions, with no sharing of provisioned throughput across partitions.

 Consequently, to achieve the full amount of request throughput you have provisioned for a table, keep your workload spread evenly across the hash key values.
 Distributing requests across hash key values distributes the requests across partitions.

-For example, if a table has a very small number of heavily accessed hash key elements, possibly even a single very heavily used hash key element, traffic is concentrated on a small number of partitions – potentially only one partition.
-If the workload is heavily unbalanced, meaning disproportionately focused on one or a few partitions, the operations will not achieve the overall provisioned throughput level.
-To get the most out of DynamoDB throughput, build tables where the hash key element has a large number of distinct values, and values are requested fairly uniformly, as randomly as possible.
+For example, if a table has a very small number of heavily accessed hash key elements, possibly even a single very heavily used hash key element, request traffic is concentrated on a small number of partitions – potentially only one partition.
+If the workload is heavily unbalanced, meaning that it is disproportionately focused on one or a few partitions, the requests will not achieve the overall provisioned throughput level.
+To get the most out of DynamoDB throughput, create tables where the hash key element has a large number of distinct values, and values are requested fairly uniformly, as randomly as possible.

-This behavior does not imply that you need to access all of the hash keys, or even that the percentage of accessed hash keys needs to be high to achieve your throughput level.
-But, be aware that when your workload accesses more distinct hash keys, those operations are spread out across the partitioned space in a manner that better utilizes your allocated throughput level.
-In general, you utilize throughput more efficiently as the ratio of hash keys accessed to total hash keys in a table grows.
+This does not mean that you must access all of the hash keys to achieve your throughput level; nor does it mean that the percentage of accessed hash keys needs to be high.
+However, do be aware that when your workload accesses more distinct hash keys, those requests will be spread out across the partitioned space in a manner that better utilizes your allocated throughput level.
+In general, you will utilize your throughput more efficiently as the ratio of hash keys accessed to total hash keys in a table grows.